 - A representative of the ALS Association who helps patients and their families access durable medical equipment and other services

 - Medical social workers who guide patients to additional resources

 - An alternative, or augmentative, communications specialist who explains alternative communications devices and trains patients to use this equipment

 - Access to research and clinical trials

-The Medical Center at Augusta University ALS Clinic features a comprehensive, coordinated approach to patient care.
+Augusta University's ALS Clinic features a comprehensive, coordinated approach to patient care.
 While patients and caregivers stay in the comfort of private treatment rooms, specialists address the unique concerns of ALS.

-Once a diagnosis is made, each patient is assigned to one of the Medical Center at Augusta University’s ALS physicians.
+Once a diagnosis is made, each patient is assigned to one of Augusta University’s ALS physicians.
 Patients will see the same physician during each clinic visit.
 Other health care team members include:

 - Physical Therapists

 - Occupational Therapists